adampaigge/script/CONTRIBUTING.md

 ## Copyright

-By contributing to this repository, you agree to license your work under the MIT license unless specified otherwise in `contrib/debian/copyright` or at the top of the file itself.
+By contributing to this repository, you agree to license your work under the Hippocratic license unless specified otherwise in `contrib/debian/copyright` or at the top of the file itself.
 Any work contributed where you are not the original author must contain its license header with the original author(s) and source.